scandum/quadsort/README.md

 -----------
 Quadsort is one of the fastest merge sorts written to date.
 It is faster than quicksort for most data distributions, with the notable exception of generic data.

+On arrays exceeding the L1 cache quicksort has an advantage due to its ability to partition.
+For small arrays, in large part due code specific to small array handling, quadsort has the advantage.

 Variants
 --------
 - [blitsort](https://github.com/scandum/blitsort) is a quadsort based rotate merge sort.
 It aims to be the fastest in-place stable sort.